vuer13/retina-disease-cnn/README.md

 This project uses a Convolutional Neural Network (CNN) to classify retinal images as healthy (0) or diseased (1) using the RFMiD dataset.
 It includes focal loss for handling class imbalance and custom threshold tuning to reduce false negatives while maintaining strong performance.

+---

 ## Features
 - CNN-based binary classifier trained on the RFMiD retinal image dataset
 - Focal loss implementation to handle class imbalance
-- Custom RetinaGenerator to load image batches from CSV/image-directory
+- Custom RetinaGenerator to load image batches from CSV and image directories

+---

 Model 1:
 Weights - Class 0: 1.5, Class 1: 1.0